 While it is still important to look at the metrics listed above, often the best way to compare content is to ask the simple question: which site’s content better answers the questions users are asking about this topic?

 Often times this simple question opens up a stream of ideas on how you can improve the quality of your own site’s content, whether it be adding new copy to existing pages, restructuring your content, or creating new content altogether.

 2. More Sites Link to Your Competitor

-Another reason your competitors are outranking you may be due to the number of other websites they have linking to theirs.
+Another reason your competitors outrank you may be due to the number of other websites they have linking to theirs.
 Links have been an important part of Google’s algorithm from the very beginning.

-Moz’s Link Explorer is a great tool for quickly comparing your site’s authority to your competitors.
+Moz’s Link Explorer is a great tool to quickly compare your site’s authority to your competitors.
 If your site is significantly lagging behind, growing your backlink profile needs to be part of your SEO strategy.